sous-chefs/kafka/README.md

 Configuration attributes that are `nil` will still show up in the rendered configuration file, but they will be "commented".

+In the case that there's a new release of Kafka and you notice that there are configuration parameters that are not included in this cookbook, pull requests are welcome.

 ## Recipes

 This section describes the different recipes that exists, and how to use them.